Behind the scenes - Research

 We also conduct focus groups from time to time to chat over key issues informally - and conduct a multitude of other research projects to establish the views of those who do not yet listen.

-Overall, our goal is to provide the best possible service for as many people of our generation as we can and we do all we can to educate all our decisions.
+Overall, our goal is to provide the best possible service for as many people of our generation as we can.
+We are not bound by research or computer programmes - but we do all we can to educate all our decisions.

 Thanks for listening - and helping us to understand your preferences.
 We really appreciate your help.